wp-plugins/cms2cms-plone-to-wp-migration/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CMS2CMS Migration Plugin can more than help you to go through the migration path from Plone to WordPress with no programming knowledge, much time and effort.
+CMS2CMS Migration Plugin can more than help you to go through the migration path from Plone to WordPress with no programming knowledge.

 == Description ==